dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

    problems a :term:`discrete quadratic model` (DQM) could be a better choice.

-   In general, problems with constraints are more simply solved using a :term:`constrained quadratic model` (CQM) and appropriate hybrid CQM solver;
-   however, the purpose of this example is to demonstrate solution directly on a D-Wave quantum computer.
+   In general, problems with constraints are more simply solved using a :term:`constrained quadratic model` (CQM) and appropriate hybrid CQM solver, as demonstrated in the :ref:`example_cqm_binpacking` and :ref:`example_cqm_stock_selling` examples; however, the purpose of this example is to demonstrate solution directly on a D-Wave quantum computer.

 For large numbers of variables and constraints, such problems can be hard.
 This example has four binary variables, so only :math:`2^4=16` possible meeting arrangements.